Breakfast for CKD Stage 3

 Fruits like apples, pears and berries are great sources of fiber and antioxidants which can reduce inflammation associated with CKD.

-Vegetables such as kale, spinach and broccoli are also high in nutrients like vitamin C, calcium and magnesium which may be beneficial for those with stage 3 or 4 kidney disease (breakfast for ckd stage 3).
+Vegetables such as kale, spinach and broccoli are also high in nutrients like vitamin C, calcium and magnesium which may be beneficial for those with stage 3 or 4 kidney disease.

 Whole grain toast topped with almond butter or hummus spread makes an excellent source of protein while providing heart-healthy fats.